 The photo above is a stack of 24 x 90-second exposures at ISO 800.
 The camera lens used was a Canon EF 50mm f/1.8 lens (Shot at f/2.8) This photo was captured through extremely heavy light pollution using the SkyTech CLS filter in the DSLR.

-A 90-second exposure of this area of te sky without a filter would be completely white!
+A 90-second exposure of this area of the sky without a filter would be almost completely white!

 Finding The Milky Way through the Light Pollution

 Here is the RAW image data collected using the SkyTech CLS-CCD filter on through a 50mm Camera Lens.
 These 90-Second exposures were then stacked in deep sky stacker with no darks, flats or bias frames.

 Due to the extreme light pollution from my backyard, I’ve decided to create a grey-scale version of my image.
 This way, you can see the detail acquired in the Milky Way without the nasty impurities in the background sky color.